mrchrisster/attract_mode/README.md

 ## How it works
 Some MiSTer cores like Arcade cores, can be launched from the command line which this script automates.
 For console games there is no way of loading individual games through the shell at the moment so we need to automate the process by sending button pushes to the MiSTer.
 This is handled by [pocomane's MiSTer Batch Control](https://github.com/pocomane/MiSTer_Batch_Control).

+## Optional features
+Included in /Optional/ are several additional scripts.
+These use Attract_Mode.sh to run but allow you to cycle games from a single system.

+Also included is Lucky_Mode.sh and core-specific scripts.
+Lucky mode picks a random game and loads it.
+Great for exploring your collection!

+To use these optional features just copy the script(s) you want into the same location as Attract_mode.sh - by default /media/fat/Scripts/.

 ## Some notes about cores
 Arcade core will work on most systems out of the box while console cores are a bit more tricky to get working.